-Name and Year of Birth Independent Trustees (3) Position Held with the Trust Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex (2) Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Javier Marquina Born: 1973 Trustee Indefinite term; since 2022 Founder and Chief Executive Officer of ARQ Consultants Inc. (since 2019); Interim CEO for the Americas of Acciona Inmobiliaria (2020 to 2021); Head of Investment Team for Latin America for GLL Real Estate Partners (2016 to 2020).
-144 Board Vice-Chairman of Inmobiliaria Specturm (Guatemala and UK); Independent Board Member of LATAM Logistics Properties S.A.
-(Columbia, Peru and Costa Rica) Independent Board Member of Logistic Properties of the Americas Michelle McDonough Born: 1980 Trustee Indefinite term; since 2022 Chief Operating Officer, Trillium Asset Management LLC (2010 to 2024) 144 Trillium Asset Management, LLC (2020 to June 2024) Dave Norris Born: 1976 Trustee Indefinite term; since 2022 Consulting work with Rubin Brown CPA services (since December 2024); Consulting work with RedRidge Diligence Services (2023 to 2024); Chief Operating Officer, RedRidge Diligence Services (2011 to 2023) 144 None
+Name and Year of Birth Independent Tru Position Held with the Trust stees (3) Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee (2) Other Directorships Held by Trustee During Past 5 Years Javier Marquina Born: 1973 Trustee Indefinite term; since 2022 Founder and Chief Executive Officer of ARQ Consultants Inc. (since 2019); Interim CEO for the Americas of Acciona Inmobiliaria (2020 to 2021); Head of Investment Team for Latin America for GLL Real Estate Partners (2016 to 2020).
+180 Board Vice-Chairman of Inmobiliaria Specturm (Guatemala and UK); Independent Board Member of LATAM Logistics Properties S.A.
+(Columbia, Peru and Costa Rica); Independent Board Member of Logistic Properties of the Americas Michelle McDonough Born: 1980 Trustee Indefinite term; since 2022 Chief Operating Officer, Trillium Asset Management LLC (2010 to June 2024) 180 Trillium Asset Management, LLC (2020 to June 2024) Dave Norris Born: 1976 Trustee Indefinite term; since 2022 Consulting work with Rubin Brown CPA services (since December 2024); Consulting work with RedRidge Diligence Services (2023 to 2024); Chief Operating Officer, RedRidge Diligence Services (2011 to 2023) 180 None Interested Truste Eric W. Falkeis (4) Born: 1973 Principal Executive Officer, Trustee, and Chairman Principal Executive Officer since 2022, Indefinite term; Trustee, and Chairman, since 2022, Indefinite term Chief Executive Officer, Tidal ETF Services LLC (since 2018); Chief Operating Officer (and other positions), Rafferty Asset Management, LLC (2013 to 2018) and Direxion Advisors, LLC (2017 to 2018); President and Principal Executive Officer (since 2018).
+229 Independent Director, Muzinich Direct Lending Income Fund, Inc. (since 2023); Independent Director, Muzinich BDC, Inc. (since 2019); Trustee, Professionally Managed Portfolios (27 series) (since 2011); Interested Trustee, Direxion Fund, Direxion Shares ETF Trust, and Direxion Insurance Trust (2014 to 2018); Trustee and Chairman of Tidal ETF Trust (since 2018).

-Term of Office Number of Portfolios Other Directorships

-Position and in Fund Held

-Name and Held with Length of Time Principal Occupation(s) Complex (2) Overseen by Trustee During

-Year of Birth the Trust Served (1) During Past 5 Years by Trustee Past 5 Years

-Interested Truste Scrveu During Last 3 Tears by Trustee rast 3 rears

-Eric W. Principal Executive Principal Chief Executive Officer, Tidal ETF 190 Independent

-Falkeis (4) Officer, Trustee, and Executive Services LLC (since 2018); Chief Director,

-Born: 1973 Chairman Officer Operating Officer (and other positions), Muzinich

-since Rafferty Asset Management, LLC Direct Lending

-2022, (2013 to 2018) and Direxion Advisors, Income Fund,

-Indefinite LLC (2017 to 2018); President and Inc. (since

-term; Principal Executive Officer (since 2023);

-Trustee, 2018).
-Independent

-and Director,

-Chairman, Muzinich BDC,

-since 2022, Inc. (since 2019); Trustee,

-Indefinite Professionally

-term Managed

-term Portfolios (27

-series) (since

-2011);

-Interested

-Trustee.

-Direxion Fund,

-Direxion

-Shares ETF

-Trust, and

-Direxion

-Insurance Trust

-(2014 to 2018);

-Trustee and

-Chairman of

-Tidal ETF

-Trust (since

-2018).

-- (1) The Trustees have designated a mandatory retirement age of 78, such that each Trustee, serving as such on the date he or she reaches the age of 78, shall submit his or her resignation not later than the last day of the calendar year in which his or her 78th birthday occurs. - (2) The group of Funds sponsored by Tidal and managed by the Adviser or its affiliates, including Tidal ETF Trust, Tidal Trust II and Tidal Trust III, - (3) All Independent Trustees of the Trust are not "interested persons" of the Trust as defined under the 1940 Act (the "Independent Trustees"). - (4) Mr. Falkeis is considered an "interested person" of the Trust due to his positions as Principal Executive Officer and Chairman of the Trust, and Chief Executive Officer of Tidal ETF Services LLC, a Tidal Financial Group company and an affiliate of the Adviser.
+- (1) The Trustees have designated a mandatory retirement age of 78, such that each Trustee, serving as such on the date he or she reaches the age of 78, shall submit his or her resignation not later than the last day of the calendar year in which his or her 78th birthday occurs. - (2) The group of Funds sponsored by Tidal and managed by the Adviser or its affiliates, including Tidal ETF Trust, Tidal Trust II and Tidal Trust III. - (3) All Independent Trustees of the Trust are not "interested persons" of the Trust as defined under the 1940 Act (the "Independent Trustees"). - (4) Mr. Falkeis is considered an "interested person" of the Trust due to his positions as Principal Executive Officer and Chairman of the Trust, and Chief Executive Officer of Tidal ETF Services LLC, a Tidal Financial Group company and an affiliate of the Adviser.